Canop/resc/README.md

 ## Queues setup

 Queues are defined by the resc configuration file.
-Here's we'll have a very simple setup.
+Here we'll have a very simple setup, with only 4 Redis queues and only one type of tasks (the "tasks-A") and two workers ready to do them.

 We won't show how tasks are deduplicated, logged, or published for supervision.